Arizona Historic Preservation Conference COVID-19 Mitigation Plan (Effective 09-29-22)

 Cleaning and Disinfection.
 The hotel will clean frequently touched surfaces (e.g., door handles, sink handles, drinking fountains) at least daily.
 The hotel will follow cleaning and disinfection best practices and procedures, to the extent possible.

 Ventilation.
 The hotel will ensure that building ventilation systems operate properly, to ensure circulation of outdoor air as much as possible.
 Activities, including lunches and breaks, may take place outdoors, if possible.

 Food Service.
-The hotel will minimize transmission risk by taking steps such as: when possible, serving pre-packaged snacks at breaks and ensuring catering staff wear masks during food and beverage service.
+The hotel will minimize transmission risk by ensuring catering staff wear masks during food and beverage service.
 If the traditional spaces in which meals and breaks take place cannot be modified to account for social distancing for all attendees, some or all attendees may be required to dine in other locations or at staggered times.

 Gatherings and Meetings.
-The Conference will endeavor to pursue virtual group events, gatherings, or meetings, as feasible.
-Where in-person gatherings or meetings are held, the Conference will limit group size and will promote social distancing of at least 6 feet between people, as reasonably feasible.
+Where in-person gatherings or meetings are held, the Conference will limit group size and will promote social distancing of at least six feet between people, as reasonably feasible.
 Some gatherings and meetings may be held outdoors, if possible.

 Tours.
-The Conference will pursue virtual activities and events in lieu of tours, as necessary and when circumstances require.
 The Conference will consider limiting or cancelling participation in tours where social distancing is not feasible.
 For off-site tours of privately managed facilities, the Conference must follow the health and safety protocols of the third party organization managing the tour; this may include mandatory use of face masks.